V. J. Mathai: Early life

 Mathai was born to a Malayalee Syrian Christian Vettath family in Mulanthuruthy village.
 At the time, Mulanthuruthy was part of the Kingdom of Cochin, a princely state under the British Raj.

 Being one of five sons, his father, John obtained a loan from an acquaintance to have Mathai and his brothers educated.
 With these funds, Mathai took his graduate and law degrees from Madras.

 Political career

-As a lawyer, he was a firebrand who was often critical of British rule.
+As a lawyer, Mathai was known for his criticism of British colonial rule.

-It is said that E. M. S. Namboodiripad, Kerala's first Chief Minister, would walk 5–8 km just to hear Mathai speak.
+According to contemporary accounts, E. M. S. Namboodiripad, who later became the first Chief Minister of Kerala, would travel several kilometres to attend Mathai's public speeches.

-In the 1930s, only those who held 300 acres of land or more were eligible to vote in Cochin state.

-In the 1937 election, Mathai ran against H. J. Valmesly to win in the planters' constituency by just one vote.
-As a result, he became the first Indian to defeat a European in an election to any legislative body.
+During the 1930s, voting rights in the princely state of Cochin were restricted by property qualifications, with eligibility limited to individuals owning at least 300 acres of land.
+In the 1937 election, Mathai contested against H. J. Valmesly in the planters' constituency and won by a margin of one vote.
+The victory made him the first Indian to defeat a European candidate in an election to a legislative body in Cochin.

-Some of his legislative work included the protection 4,500 temples and ensured funds are allotted for this purpose from the Cochin State.

-Key political positions

-He sponsored or supported a number of bills and cut motions to: